metamath/lamp-guide/docs/index.md

 > `|- ( 2 + 2 ) = ( 2 + ( 1 + 1 ) )` to toggle the display
 > its justification.

-You will show a list of ids that are being used, colon, and `oveq2i`.
-This means that this particular statement is justified (proven) by using the already accepted theorem `oveq2i` when applied to those ids.
+You will show a list of referenced labels that are being used, colon, and `oveq2i`.
+This means that this particular step is justified (proven) by using the already accepted theorem `oveq2i` when applied to those labelled steps.
 Advanced users can edit this to force metamath-lamp to try to use a different justification.
-You can also press the "trash can" icon next to the justification to delete it (e.g., because it uses a statement no longer in your proof, or because you want to prove it some other way).
+You can also press the "trash can" icon next to the justification to delete it (e.g., because it uses a step no longer in your proof, or because you want to prove it some other way).

 But what does this justification *mean*?